Special Themed Issue Guidelines

 Special Themed Issue Specifications and Expectations

-A special themed issue will typically contain a 2-3 page introduction and between 3-4 articles each of no more than 5500 words (not including abstract, references, tables, and/or figures), double-spaced pages in 12-point Times New Roman font.
+A special themed issue will typically contain a 2-3 page introduction and between 3-4 articles each of no more than 5500 words (inclusive of the abstract, tables, references, figure captions, footnotes, and endnotes), double-spaced pages in 12-point Times New Roman font.

 After review by Journal Editor and/or Guest Editor (when applicable) and final submission, all special issue manuscripts will be double-blind reviewed by peer reviewers.
 Additionally, Guest Editors and authors will be asked to nominate referees to participate in the pre-publication review of their work.